Towards a modular construction of OG10: Construction of the bundle

+Let $M = M_S(0,H,-1)$ be the moduli space appearing as the central fiber in the family of Theorem \ref{thm:collino}.
+As we recall below, there exists an autoequivalence

+whose kernel is the relative Poincaré sheaf.
+Let $Z = P' \cup L \subset M$ the central fiber of the family of Lagrangians of Theorem \ref{thm:collino}.

-We apply this result to a twist of the case of Section \ref{sec:Degeneration}.
-Let $Z_1 = P'$ and $Z_2 = L$ inside the moduli space $M$; remember that they intersect along in the (dual) conic $K^*$.
-Let $\cL$ be a line bundle of degree zero on $L$.
-Since $K^*$ is rational, the restriction $\cL|_{K^*}$ is trivial.
+We make the following construction.
+Start with $\cL$ a line bundle of degree zero on $L$.
+Since the intersection $ P' \cap L = K^*$ is rational, the restriction $\cL|_{K^*}$ is trivial.
 Hence $\cL$ glues with the structure sheaf of $P'$ and gives a global line bundle $\overline{\cL}$ on $Z$.
+This means that we have a short exact sequence

+of sheaves on $X$.
+The goal of this section is to study the image $\Phi( \overline{\cL})$, and precisely to prove the following.